Rio Pucuno Foundation: Projects and Ongoing Support

 At their request we are currently working with people living in Pacto Sumaco, the community nearest us, helping them develop their own sustainable ecotourism projects as an alternative to cutting forest, and are seeking contributions and grants to help out with this.

 To help us at Wildsumaco, we employ both local indigenous people as well as our neighbors from Pacto Sumaco.
-We're currently training several people to become local bird guides, giving them an income and a career to be proud of.
+We have trained several people to become local bird guides, giving them an income and a career to be proud of.

 Finally, RPF is committed to promoting education and scientific inquiry into this relatively understudied area, and to this end has entered into a long-term agreement with 2 American universities and Wildsumaco Wildlife Sanctuary S.A. to build and run the brand-new Wildsumaco Biological Station (WBS).
 Some preliminary mammal studies have already been undertaken, but if you're associated with an educational institution and seek research opportunities for yourself or your students in the unique Sumaco area, please contact us with ideas or questions, or to make a reservation for a stay there with a class.
 Much additional biological research is needed in Sumaco, especially in the fields of ornithology, botany, entomology, mammalogy, herpetology and related areas.